Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

-\begin{rem} By the results of this section, it follows that every subrepresentation $C\oplus L\subset N$ such that the fibre of $(0,C\oplus L)$ is empty are in bijection with the subrepresentations of $N/\tau^{-1}M$.
+As the right hand side is compatible with the Schubert decomposition by Proposition \ref{comptube}, this restricts to an isomorphism between the respective Schubert cells. \end{proof} \begin{rem} By the results of this section, it follows that every subrepresentation $C\oplus L\subset N$ such that the fibre of $(0,C\oplus L)$ is empty are in bijection with the subrepresentations of $N/\tau^{-1}M$.
 To check this it suffices to keep in mind that every inner representation is obtained as the middle term of an exact sequence between a regular subrepresentation of $N/\tau^{-1}M$ and $\tau^{-1}M$. \end{rem}

-This lemma enables us to prove several properties concerning the morphism between the involved quiver Grassmannians induced by the exact sequence under consideration:
+The considerations of this section enable us to prove several properties concerning the morphism induced by short the exact sequence under consideration: